-With strong support from faculty members, staff, and students associated with Indigenous Legal Studies; the Allard School of Law recruits and supports Indigenous law students, offers courses in Aboriginal and Indigenous law, conducts research often in partnership with Indigenous peoples and nations, provides legal assistance to Indigenous peoples through its clinic in the Downtown Eastside, and generally fosters a greater understanding of the place of Indigenous peoples in Canadian society and abroad
+With strong support from faculty members, staff, and students associated with Indigenous Legal Studies; the Allard School of Law recruits and supports Indigenous law students, offers courses in Aboriginal and Indigenous law, conducts research often in partnership with Indigenous peoples and nations, provides legal assistance to Indigenous peoples through the Indigenous Community Legal Clinic in the Downtown Eastside, and generally fosters a greater understanding of the place of Indigenous peoples in Canadian society and abroad.

 We offer a diverse range of academic, cultural, and career support to Indigenous students.

 Participants in this program are exposed to concepts and materials on decolonization, Indigenous laws, and Elder-led teachings.